alexklavens/tripadvisor-magazine/README.md

 ## Deployment

 During the hackathon, we hosted the application on our laptops.

 After the summer, I deployed TripAdvisor Magazine to a Heroku server that uses this GitHub repository as its source.

+## Mobile Web.

+The updated version of TripAdvisor Magazine contains small CSS changes that make the website look much prettier on mobile web.

 ## Future Project Ideas

-The next major steps in developing TripAdvisor Magazine are to expand location coverage and to set up reoccuring NLP execution.
+The next major steps in developing TripAdvisor Magazine are to expand location coverage and to set up continuous NLP execution.

 Another next step would be to rebuild the data collection process around what is possible with public-facing APIs.
 Ideally, this project would also be entirely independent of access to internal databases.
 Our project depended on internal datasets and the company's database server power to access that information in a reasonable amount of time.